Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 4. People with attachment issues.
 As we learn more and more about healthy attachment, parenting and education practices are changing.
 But many adults have endured painful, challenging experiences as children that shape their lives and realities today.
 EMDR therapy can help individuals who have experienced attachment trauma, or other issues related to their early childhoods.

 5. People with phobias.
 Fear is a natural response in all of us; for some, specific fears become so overwhelming that it makes daily life difficult.
-EMDR therapy can be used to treat phobias, including specific individual phobias, social phobia, and agoraphobia.
+EMDR therapy is incredibly effective treating phobias, including specific individual phobias, social phobia, and agoraphobia.

 At Bright Spot in Michigan, we have licensed therapists who specializes in EMDR intensives.
 Call to for a free consultation at 248-296-3104 or schedule online.